POLICY ON DEPOSITORS’ RIGHT

 SETTLEMENT OF DUES IN DECEASED DEPOSIT ACCOUNT

-i) If the depositor has registered a Nomination with the Bank, the balance outstanding in the account of the deceased depositor will be paid to the nominee after the Bank satisfies itself about the identity of the nominee.
+i) If the depositor(s)has/have registered a Nomination with the Bank, the balance outstanding in the account of the deceased depositor(s) will be paid to the nominee after the Bank satisfies itself about the identity of the nominee.
 In the case of joint accounts, the nominee’s right arises only after the death of all the depositors..

-v) Bank may call for Succession Certificates from the legal heirs of deceased depositors in cases a) where there are disputes and all the legal heirs do not join in indemnifying the Bank and b) in certain other exceptional cases where the Bank has a reasonable doubt about the genuineness of the claimant(s) being the only legal heir(s) of the depositor.
+iv) Bank may call for Succession Certificates from the legal heirs of deceased depositors in cases a) where there are disputes and all the legal heirs do not join in indemnifying the Bank and b) in certain other cases where the Bank has a reasonable doubt about the genuineness of the claimant(s) being the only legal heir(s) of the depositor.